- You must arrive in Australia on the arrival date indicated on the Key Dates page.

 Students will also participate in a multitude of field trips throughout the quarter:

 - As part of the Coral Reef Ecosystems course, students will have the opportunity to interact with researchers from around the globe while staying at the Heron Island Research Station on the Southern Great Barrier Reef.
 Some of the world’s best snorkeling and scuba diving can be found at this location.

 - As part of the Coastal Ecosystems course, a field trip to the Moreton Bay Research Station on Minjerribah (Stradbroke Island) will explore the effects of human activity on the ecosystems of the region.
 Students will undertake multiple field activities on the island observing various marine animals and plant communities examine and their importance to human communities, their management and the threats that negatively affect them.

 - The Australian Studies course, which includes a cultural trip to Sydney, will provide historical and cultural context to the program and offer a reflective examination of the constructs of Australia’s national identity.

-As part of the Terrestrial Ecology and Conservation course, students will travel to rainforests in South East Queensland as well as a field trip to K’Gari (Fraser Island) the world’s largest sand island and an area of remarkable natural beauty, to study how both the plants and animals of Australian ecosystems came to be so utterly unique.
+As part of the Terrestrial Ecology and Conservation course, students will travel to K’Gari (Fraser Island), the world’s largest sand island, as well as to World Heritage area- Lamington National Park, boasting Lush Gondwana rainforests, ancient trees, spectacular views, and a place of exceptional ecological importance.
+Both locations show how the plants and animals of Australian ecosystems came to be so utterly unique.